-- Resolution: resolution is how many pixels your video has.
-For example, a 4K video has 4 times the resolution of HD video.
+- Resolution: Resolution is how many pixels your video has.
+For example, a 4K video has four times the resolution of HD video.

-- Frame Rate: typically you will want to export your video in the film standard (24fps) or the TV broadcast standard of 30fps (or 25fps in PAL).
+- Frame Rate: Typically, you’ll want to export your video in the film standard (24fps) or the TV broadcast standard of 30fps (or 25fps in PAL).
 While there isn’t much wiggle room here, it should be noted that if you decide to export your video in 48fps or 60fps, your file size will likely double.

 |Audio Codec||AAC-LC up to 96khz|